Canyon Productions

 Canyon Productions was a video-production company founded in 1992 by filmmaker Eric Temple.
 Located in Bethesda, Maryland, Canyon Productions did documentary, corporate and government video production.
-In July, 2011, Canyon Productions relocated to Ogden, Utah where it now does business under the name of Highway 89 Media.
+In July 2011, Canyon Productions relocated to Ogden, Utah, where it now does business under the name of Highway 89 Media.

 Documentaries

-Canyon Productions produced the award winning PBS Documentary, Edward Abbey: A Voice in the Wilderness, which explored the life of American author and environmentalist Edward Abbey.
+Canyon Productions produced the award-winning PBS Documentary, Edward Abbey: A Voice in the Wilderness, which explored the life of American author and environmentalist Edward Abbey.

-Canyon also produced two DVDs for the folk and Americana singer and songwriter, Tom Russell.
+Canyon also produced two DVDs for the folk and Americana singer-songwriter, Tom Russell.
 Hearts on the Line was a concert documentary that chronicled Russell's rolling folk music festival aboard a train traveling across Canada.
 It was distributed by HighTone Records.
 Mano a Mano was a DVD recorded at the 2008 National Cowboy Poetry Gathering in Elko, Nevada, featuring Russell and Ian Tyson conducting a workshop for songwriters.
 A DVD retrospective of Russell's life and career, Don't Look Down, was released in September, 2011.